benbalter/benbalter.github.com/_posts/2022-02-09-seven-things-a-corporate-chief-of-staff-does.md

 ---
-title: Six things a corporate Chief of Staff does
+title: The six things a corporate Chief of Staff does
 description: The six things a corporate Chief of Staff does to bring value to an organization and their principal or executive.
 ---